This product is taken via transdermal system.

-Nicotine patches are a multilayered rectangular film containing nicotine as the active ingredient.
-They provides 24 hour rate controlled delivery of nicotine following application to intact skin.
-They reduce the withdrawal symptoms associated with smoking cessation and thus increase the success rate of smoking cessation programs.
-The patient should be urged to stop smoking completely when initiating Nicotine patch therapy.
-Patients should be informed that if they continue to smoke while using Nicotine patches, they may experience adverse effects due to high nicotine levels.
+Habitrol® contains nicotine as the active ingredient.
+It provides 24 hour rate controlled delivery of nicotine following its application to intact skin.
+Habitrol® reduces the withdrawal symptoms associated with smoking cessation and thus increases the success rate of smoking cessation programs.
+The patient should be urged to stop smoking completely when initiating Habitrol® therapy.
+Patients should be informed that if they continue to smoke while using Habitrol® systems, they may experience adverse effects due to high nicotine levels.

-5.Rinse your hands with water when you have finished applying the patch.
-Do not use soap as it may increase the absorption of nicotine by your skin.
-Nicotine on your hands could get into your eyes and nose, and cause stinging, redness or more serious problems.
+6.When you have finished applying the patch, wash your hands with water only.
+Any nicotine on your hands could get into your eyes or nose, and cause stinging, redness or other more serious problems.